bobbicodes/nes-lisp-mml/design-notes/notes/DPCM Page 2.md

 	- to compare my resulting PCM values with the wav file, and one not so obvious:
 	- To check out the NESJs NSF player.
 I made an NSF of just a single note being played, so I could load it up and trace the execution.
 That sounds kind of cool, actually... so we could see exactly which functions are used in the demodulation
 	- Come to think of it... why am I only thinking of this now?
 I've tried implementing an NSF player before, but I wasn't even following this one... let's try this again, over in [[NSF Player]]
+- ## NES-Lisp-MML
+- So let's review the DCM machinery starting with what we have in the player, which we know works.
+Then we'll get it working in the driver.